-You must prepare your environment to accept the new product based on the installation planning information provided, with assistance from an IBM Installation Planning Representative (IPR) or IBM authorized service provider.
+You must prepare your environment to accept the new product based on the installation planning information provided, with assistance from an authorized service provider.
 In anticipation of the equipment delivery, prepare the final installation site in advance so that professional movers or riggers can transport the equipment to the final installation site within the computer room.
 If for some reason, this is not possible at the time of delivery, you must make arrangements to have professional movers or riggers return to finish the transportation at a later date.
 Only professional movers or riggers should transport the equipment.
-The IBM authorized service provider can only perform minimal frame repositioning within the computer room, as needed, to perform required service actions.
+The authorized service provider can only perform minimal frame repositioning within the computer room, as needed, to perform required service actions.
 You are also responsible for using professional movers or riggers when you relocate or dispose of equipment.